 Final Thoughts on Radiology Anachronisms Today From 1999

 These radiology anachronisms are probably just the tip of the iceberg.
-And, I am sure you have your own ideas what would be an anachronism today from 1999.
+And, I am sure you have your ideas about what would be an anachronism today from 1999.
 So much has changed!
 I would love to hear from you to find out what you think are some of the top radiology anachronisms.
 If you have a good one, please comment below!